 We believe that building on our strengths, and with our new focus on health equity and preparing health coaches to work in a variety of settings including interdisciplinary healthcare teams, we will increase the impact our students can make with individuals, in their communities, and beyond.

 In this 14-credit degree program, all coursework is offered in a blended format—a combination of on-line curriculum with in-person intensives.
 Students will be required to visit campus no more than 2 weekends per semester, thus making it accessible to students from across the US.

 Certificate Program Program Outcomes

-- Apply evidence-based health coaching strategies and integrative health and healing science to facilitate improved health outcomes for individuals.
+Apply evidence-based health coaching strategies, behavior change techniques, and integrative health approaches to facilitate improved health outcomes for diverse individuals.

-- Develop a personal reflection and mindfulness practice to ensure one’s growth and development as a transformational leader in health and integrative health coaching.
+Develop a personal reflection and mindfulness practice to ensure one’s growth and development as a leader in integrative health and wellbeing coaching.

 Do I Meet the Requirements?

 The graduate faculty have established admission standards for the Post-Baccalaureate Certificate Program in Integrative Therapies and Healing Practices-Health Coaching Track.